cloudpotions/PDF-to-Excel-Bank-Statements-Converter/README.md

 PDF to Excel Bank Statement Converter: The Tool Big Finance Forgot to Build (works on Linux / Mac OS and Windows)

-⭐ Please give me a Star on Github if you used this script! ⭐

 This project was born out of necessity.
 I was doing my taxes and, to my surprise Adobe Acrobat Pro, Nitro PDF and other paid solutions could not properly convert my Bank PDF Statements into excel files properly